kjproj84/kjproj84.github.io/_pages/aboutcopy.md

   - /about.html
 ---

 I am a Ph.D. student in the [Department of Computer Science](https://cs.vt.edu/) at [Virginia Tech](https://vt.edu/).
-I am a member of the Software Innovation Lab, advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
+I am a member of the Software Innovations Lab, advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
 My research topics are Distributed Systems and Software Engineering.
 Previously, I worked in Robotics Research at KIST and in access R&D team at SK telesys.
 And I hold my masters degree from [POSTECH](http://postech.ac.kr/eng/).

 Employment